List of female cabinet ministers of the Republic of Ireland: Calls for gender balance

-The highest number of women ever in an Irish cabinet is four, a number first reached in 2004–2007, and again in each from 2014 to the present.
+The highest number of women ever in an Irish cabinet is four, a number first reached in 2004–2007, and again in each cabinet from 2014 to the present.
 However, this amounts to only 27% of the 15 ministers, and has been criticised by the National Women's Council of Ireland as "way off a gender-balanced Cabinet".

 In 2014, then Taoiseach Enda Kenny pledged that if re-elected he would appoint a cabinet "50:50 on merit, of men and women".
 When Kenny formed the 30th Government in May 2016 with four women ministers out of fifteen, he was criticised by women campaigners for the lack of increase.
 Minister Regina Doherty defended Kenny, saying he had "probably done the best that he can do".
 TheJournal.ie noted that the "proportion of senior ministers who are women is 27%, higher than the 22% of TDs".
 In June 2017, Kenny's successor Leo Varadkar also appointed four women to his cabinet.
 He too was criticised for not including more women, but replied that "your ministerial team generally reflects the composition of the Dáil".
 Varadkar promised "to make sure we have many more women in our next parliamentary party so that I can promote many more women".

 In February 2018, Minister for Culture, Heritage and the Gaeltacht Josepha Madigan launched a programme of commemoration of the centenary of women's enfranchisement.
 The Representation of the People Act 1918 gave limited voting rights for women.
 The right to stand for election was granted later in 1918, by the Parliament (Qualification of Women) Act.
 Madigan said the Irish State "failed women for far too long," and that it was time to "redouble our efforts" to provide equal opportunities.
 Former Tánaiste Joan Burton called for the next government to consist of an equal number of men and women.